manasesjesus/c8y_microservice-nodejs/README.md

 GET <tenant-domain>.cumulocity.com/service/mynode-microservice/environment
 ```

-The Slack channel will get the posted messages every time a new alarm is raised on the tenant.
+The Slack channel will get the posted messages every time a new alarm is raised on the subscribed tenants.

 ![Slack app posting alarms](microservice-slack-alarms.png)